 There might be a perfect patch of jungle in Mexico that is exactly what the filmmaker wants visually, but if it's at the top of a mountain nearby for the crew and no road that the trucks carrying the lighting, sound, toilet, and food equipment can use to access it, he or she cannot film there.
 Access to utilities such as water and power is also essential in the case of many major film shoots.

 Light and Weather

 One of the biggest reasons many directors prefer to work on sound stages is that they have complete control over the weather and the quality of the light.
 When shooting a limo driving down the street outside, the filmmaker would have to wait until a certain day and time to get the right cloud cover or rain strength.
 Any delays in production costs big money when you've got hundreds of people on the payroll.
-We would like to send out a special thanks to Forest Park Dental Arts who has been a proud supporter of ours for many years.
+We would like to send out a special thanks to McLennan & Company Ltd. Licensed Insolvency Trustee and Consumer Proposals who has been a proud supporter of ours for many years.